· By Customer Team

 Sure, traditional shampoo that you find at the supermarket cleans your hair—but it comes with a hefty cost.
 If you scan their ingredient lists, many shampoos contain harsh chemicals that strip your hair of its natural oils.

 Some red flags to look out for are parabens and sulfates.
 These are common culprits of hair frizz, a dry or itchy scalp, and excess oil production.

 So, what kind of shampoo should you use instead of that neon-colored goo you’ve used since middle school?
 To be honest, you don’t need shampoo at all.
-We spent years formulating the Alternative Shampoo Easy Rinse by Modern Mammals: a daily rinse that keeps your hair’s natural moisture and strength, giving you an amazing hair day with every wash.
+We spent years formulating the Alternative Shampoo Magic Mud by Modern Mammals and the Shampoo Light Bar.
+Both leave your hair fresher and cleaner than before but without the negative effects of shampoo and conditioner.

 As GQ said, Modern Mammals “straddles the line between shampoo and conditioner,” but it’s actually neither.
 Unlike traditional shampoo (which strips your hair clean) or conditioner (which coats it), Modern Mammals washes away sweat, grease, and dirt while refreshing your hair back to its natural state.

 We said goodbye to parabens and sulfates so you could say goodbye to flakes and frizz.